Winner of the Loveday Song Prize at the 2017 Kathleen Ferrier Awards, Patrick Terry was born and raised in Janesville, Wisconsin.

 He has toured with the Merry Opera Company’s staged production of Handel’s Messiah and has sung as soloist for the RAM / Koch Foundation Bach Cantata series.

-Operatic engagements have included Oberon A Midsummer Night’s Dream for Chicago Summer Opera, Ruggiero Alcina for Royal Academy Opera and covering Guildenstern in Brett Dean’s Hamlet for Glyndebourne Festival Opera.
+Operatic engagements have included Oberon A Midsummer Night’s Dream for Chicago Summer Opera, The Refugee Flight and Ruggiero Alcina for Royal Academy Opera and covering Guildenstern in Brett Dean’s Hamlet for Glyndebourne Festival Opera.

 Patrick Terry joins the Jette Parker Young Artists Programme at the Royal Opera House, Covent Garden, at the start of the 2018 / 2019 season.